 7:30 PST, Fox Sports West

 Prediction: Kings win, 4-3.
-Goals by Brown, Frolov (who is on a 4-game goal scoring streak), Stoll and Calder.
+Goals by Frolov, Johnson, Stoll and Williams.